WLi0777/Hearing-aids-research-under-Raspberry-Pi/README.md

  7. Record and display

-     Create a demo under home / PI Wav recording file, say 3 seconds, it will start to record
+    :open_file_folder: Create a demo under home / PI Wav recording file, say 3 seconds, it will start to record

     ```
     arecord -d 3 demo.wav
     ```

-    To display the demo.wav:
+    :sound: To display the demo.wav: